 These policies usually match your liability coverage.
 If you have the Colorado minimum, your UM/UIM policy should be 25/50/15.
 If the at-fault driver was underinsured, you could file a claim against his insurance, get the max bodily injury policy of $25,000, then turn around and file a claim with your own company to get another $25,000 to cover the bills.

 Of course, when you file against your own insurance company, you stop being a client and start being a potential threat to the company’s bottom line.
 Paying your settlement will take money out of the company’s pocket.
 It is very possible your claim will be denied, or at the very least, that your settlement will be lowballed.
 Just because the claim is against your own insurance provider does not mean the process will be any easier.
 That is why you need an accomplished attorney working on your behalf.

 You Can't Count on Your Insurance Company to Protect You

 Insurance companies are among the richest, most powerful corporations in America.
 They are constantly looking for ways to maximize their profits, and this includes minimizing the amount of money they pay out to their clients after a crash.
 More often than not, they will look to shortchange you even when it's money you are entitled to.

-If you've been injured in accident caused by an uninsured or underinsured motorist, you need to consult with a knowledgeable attorney as soon as possible.
+If you've been injured in accident caused by an uninsured or underinsured motorist in Colorado Springs, you need to consult with a knowledgeable attorney as soon as possible.
 At The Bussey Law Firm, P.C., our personal injury lawyers dedicate their time to protecting Colorado Springs victims.
 We work on a contingency fee basis on your behalf, meaning we only get paid after you do.
 Call us today at (719) 475-2555 to schedule a free consultation.